The purpose of this page is to guide you through the steps of setting up Distributed Administration in your organization's instance of Brightspace.

 Distributed Administration is now available for setup in your instance of Brightspace.

-Create a new custom Sub-Org Unit Type
+Create a new custom Sub-org unit Type

-The next step is to create a new custom Sub-Org Unit Type.
+The next step is to create a new custom Sub-org unit Type.
 This is a custom Org Unit Type that is located below the parent level Organization unit.
-You must create this Org Unit Type to assign a Sub-Org Administrator to it and allow them to complete delegated tasks.
+You must create this Org Unit Type to assign a Sub-org administrator to it and allow them to complete delegated tasks.

 |

 Important: You must create a new custom Org Unit Type for use in Distributed Administration.
 Your new Org Unit Type must be named differently than the standard Org Unit Types included in Brightspace.
-These standard types are semester, department, course template, course offering, group, and section.
-This is to avoid confusing your custom Org Unit Types with the standard and existing org unit types.
+This is to avoid confusion between your custom Org Unit Types and the standard and existing org unit types.
+The standard org unit types included with Brightspace are semester, department, course template, course offering, group, and section.
+You can rename standard org unit types.
+It is strongly recommended that you name your new custom Org Unit Type something distinctive so you can identify it for use by Sub-org unit Administrators.
+For example, Sub-org unit Type.

-For more information about the differences between your top-level (Parent) Organization Unit, standard Org Unit Types, and custom Org Unit Types, refer to the Org Units and Org Unit types section of About Org administration.
+For more information about the differences between your top-level (parent) Organization Unit, standard Org Unit Types, and custom Org Unit Types, refer to the Org Units and Org Unit types section of About Org administration.

 |

-To create a Sub-Org Unit Type
+To create a Sub-org unit Type

 - Navigate to Admin Tools > Org Unit Editor.